jimobrien/ngMorph/bower_components/angular-morph/README.md

 ## Usage ##

-### Settings ###
 Morphables require a settings object which you define in your controller.
-Settings for each morphable end-state can be found in their respective usage example below.
+Settings for each morphable can be found in their respective usage example below.

 ###Modal###

-_Example:_

  ```html
    <button ng-morph-modal="settings"> Log In </button>